 Let me say right at the outset: from an emotional and mental point of view, I don’t believe there is any difference between having one child or having ten children.
 Our children receive all of the love and energy we can muster.
-The challenge with larger families is mainly a logistical one.
+The challenge with larger families is largely logistical.

-My brain is constantly focused on what needs to get done on a daily basis.
-Packing the lunches, getting them dressed and ready for school, has homework been done, and are there any extra-curricular activities that need to be prepped for.
+My brain is constantly focused on what needs to get done each day: packing lunches, getting them dressed and ready for school, making sure homework is done, and whether there are any extracurricular activities that need to be prepped for.
 Projects, art supplies to be packed?
-Which child needs what, have the bills been paid, what needs to be done around the house, is one child sick, medication to be given, school drop off, work, deadlines, fetching kids, getting homework done, cooking dinner, and then a few moments of chilling before bedtime… And then it starts all over again… oh, and then I have to be a wife as well.
+Which child needs what?
+Have the bills been paid?
+What needs to be done around the house?
+Is one child sick?
+Medication to be given?
+School drop-off, work, deadlines, fetching kids, getting homework done, cooking dinner, and then a few moments of chilling before bedtime… And then it starts all over again… oh, and then I have to be a wife as well.

-Maybe I am at fault here (I probably am) and maybe I need to switch off and be more engaged, but that doesn’t come naturally to me.
+Maybe I am at fault here (I probably am), and maybe I need to switch off and be more engaged, but thatdoesn’tt come naturally to me.
 Sadly.
 Is this a learning curve, probably?
-Would I be a better mom, obviously!
+Would I be a better mom?
+Obviously!

 Do I enjoy playing board games with my kids… Um, NO!